F-27 Sport Cruiser: Operational history

 The first F-27 ocean crossing was part of the 1987 Trans Pac Race from Long Beach, California to Hawaii.
 It was completed by the F-27 Killer Frog, owned and sailed by Mark Robson, with John Walton as crew.
 The boat averaged 8 kn during the 12 day voyage.
 It covered 250 mi on one day of the race.

 The first Atlantic Ocean crossing was made by an F-27 named Olijfe, owned by Adrian Went.
 It sailed from Cape Cod to the Netherlands via England in 23 days.

 In 1990 two F-27s were sailed from the US mainland to Hawaii, one single-handedly.

 Also in 1990, the Australian Multihull Offshore Championships, was won by the F-27 Aquatec, becoming the first trailerable multihull sailboat to win the seven-race series.

 In August 1990, F-27s became the first multihull sailboats invited to compete in the National Offshore One Design Regatta held at Newport, Rhode Island.

 The second Atlantic crossing in an F-27 was in June 1991, by Dr. Werner Stolz and Roswitha Schadt.

 Farrier wrote, "While it is nice to know that the F-27 is seaworthy enough to cross oceans, it is a little small for this, and ocean crossing is not a recommended purpose."

 Two F-27s sailed in the 1993 Miami-Key Largo race, averaging 18.2 kn and 17.9 kn over the 43 mi race course.

 In January 1995 Sail magazine named the F-27 as one of several boat designs that "had a significant and positive impact on sailing over the past 25 years".

 The F-27 was inducted into the American Sailboat Hall of Fame on 29 January 2004.

+In 2016, Sailing magazine's technical editor Bob Perry described the F-27 as "a great boat".